 Welcome to my blog where I share whatever is on my "Lane" brain.
 I've been an editor, columnist, freelance writer, teacher, and lecturer.
 I've written everything from greeting cards to web content to feature stories and advertisements.
-My fourth novel, Most Highly Favored Daughter, a romantic suspense, is now available and is the first in my Sanctified Suspense line of novels.

 Yesterday we touched on true love and Valentine’s Day when

 the book, Anne suffers a big disappointment in the love department, which got

 me to thinking about those times when we aren’t “lucky in love.”